 - Contact the police for assistance and information or to report the incident.
 The Virginia Tech Police Department should be contacted for on-campus incidents and the local police should be contacted for off-campus incidents.
-The Virginia Tech Police Department will assist the survivor in contacting the correct law enforcement agency, if requested. - Go to the New River Valley Medical Center in Radford or LewisGale Hospital at Montgomery in Blacksburg.
+The Virginia Tech Police Department will assist the survivor in contacting the correct law enforcement agency, if requested. - Go to the New River Valley Medical Center in Radford or Lewis-Gale Hospital at Montgomery in Blacksburg.
 A qualified physician or nurse will examine you for injuries and collect physical evidence that could be used in judicial proceedings, if you decide to prosecute.
-The New River Valley Medical Center and or LewisGale Hospital at Montgomery offer the services of Sexual Assault Nurse Examiners. - If possible, do not change your clothes, shower, eat or drink between the rape and the trip to the emergency room.
+The New River Valley Medical Center and or Lewis-Gale Montgomery Regional Hospital offer the services of Sexual Assault Nurse Examiners. - If possible, do not change your clothes, shower, eat or drink between the rape and the trip to the emergency room.
 Preserving evidence is critical and can assist in prosecution.
 Bring a change of clothes with you because the police will need the clothes you were wearing for evidence. - The hospital will notify the Women's Resource Center of Radford, who will supply you with a trained companion at the hospital.
 The companion will look after your needs and will help direct you to available services. - Even if you do not wish to prosecute, it is important that you have a physical exam after the attack.
 Besides bruises or other physical injuries, the perpetrator might have passed on a sexually transmitted disease that requires treatment.
-An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS. - Seek counseling from the Thomas E. Cook Counseling Center, the Women's Center at Virginia Tech, the Women's Resource Center, or a private counselor.
-All these services are free of charge (except private counseling) and CONFIDENTIAL.
-If you are not comfortable talking with a counselor, consider talking with a trusted friend or family member.
-(See Counseling Options)
+An HIV/AIDS test may also ease your mind, although six months must elapse after an attack to accurately detect the presence of HIV, the virus that causes AIDS.